-Weight - %
+Weight - 10 %

-Factor Maximum Points Assigned Points Folitics Understanding of the Client's objectives as to functionality, scalability, flexibility, socio-economic benefits, and security Overall presentation, comprehensiveness and clarity of proposal Accomplishment of socio-economic objective to facilitate the transfer of knowledge, skills and expertise to Bahamians while increasing employment opportunities Understanding and appreciation of local requirements, constraints, and work culture Number of support staff currently available in the region (Note: if Vendor is committing to have support staff available in the region, must be specific as to the former vs. or the latter).
-Definition of what this region covers i.e. south-east US, Caribbean, etc. Percentage of support staff who are local.
+Factor Maximum Assigned Points 100 Points Understanding of the Client's objectives as to functionality, scalability, flexibility, socio-economic 20 benefits, and security Overall presentation, comprehensiveness and clarity of proposal 20 Accomplishment of socio-economic objective to facilitate the transfer of knowledge, skills and expertise to Bahamians while 20 increasing employment opportunities Understanding and appreciation of local requirements, constraints, and work culture 10 Number of support staff currently available in the region (Note: if Vendor is committing to have support staff available in the region, must be specific as to the former vs. or the latter).
+10 Definition of what this region covers i.e. south-east US, Caribbean, etc. Percentage of support staff who are local.
 Availability of support in the marketplace, i.e., number of service providers with product experience and accreditation.
-Or, does the support have to come mostly from just the Vendor's service organization itself?
-Other commentary and proposals as may be brought forward by the Vendor with respect to other options or factors which could impact the project
+10 Or, does the support have to come mostly from just the Vendor's service organization itself? vehidor 3 service organization itself: Other commentary and proposals as may be brought forward by the Vendor with respect to other options or factors which 10 could impact the project